 OFFICER | Full Time, Part Time

-Armour Officers provide reconnaissance and direct-fire support in battle from armoured fighting vehicles such as the Leopard main battle tank, the Light Armoured Vehicle or Tacticle Armoured Patrol Vehicle, and a variant of the wheeled Light Utility Vehicle.
+Armoured Officers provide reconnaissance and direct-fire support in battle from armoured fighting vehicles such as the Leopard main battle tank, the Light Armoured Vehicle or Tacticle Armoured Patrol Vehicle, and a variant of the wheeled Light Utility Vehicle.
 Along with members of the Artillery, Infantry and Combat Engineering regiments, they are members of the Combat Arms.

-An Armour Officer is the leader of armoured vehicles in a Reconnaissance Squadron, a Tank Troop or Direct-Fire Support Troop.
+An Armoured Officer is the leader of armoured vehicles in a Reconnaissance Squadron, a Tank Troop or Direct-Fire Support Troop.
 They are responsible for soldiers’ training, morale, discipline and combat efficiency, and for the operational readiness of their equipment.

 As a Reconnaissance Troop Leader, they employ stealth, flexibility and innovation on the battlefield, using advanced sensors and equipment, to locate the enemy and identify high-value targets for the commander.